-DISCLAIMER: With regard to the article below, it is important to note that each Adverse Possession case is very unique to the set of specific facts associated with each individual client.
-One should always seek the legal advice of an attorney, and not make inferences from this article as written.
+DISCLAIMER: With regard to the article below, it is important to note that each adverse possession case is unique to the set of specific facts associated with each individual client.
+One should always seek the legal advice of an attorney and not make inferences from this article as written.

-The law of adverse possession maintains that when a person publically moves into another’s neglected property and improves such property, he or she can earn title to it after a period of time has passed.
-As noted above, Florida’s adverse possession laws specifically require a possessor to occupy the property for at least seven years).
+Florida Statutes §95.12 specifically requires a possessor to occupy the property for at least seven years.
 That occupation must be “under a color of title” or via payment of property taxes.
-Color of title exists when one appears to have acquired title to real estate but there is a defect in the title that causes it to be ineffective.
+Color of title exists when one appears to have acquired title to real estate, but there is a defect in the title that causes it to be ineffective.
 Thus, ownership is not established.

-- Hostility – Basically, the possessor must either be aware that he is trespassing on another’s land or he must have made a reasonable mistake, such as relying on a defective deed.
+- Hostility – The possessor must either be aware that he is trespassing on another’s land or he must have made a reasonable mistake, such as relying on a defective deed.

-- Actual possession – The possessor must be physically present on the land and treat the property as his or her own.
+- Actual possession – The possessor must be physically present on the land and treat the property as their own.

 - Open and notorious possession – To satisfy this requirement, the possession of the property cannot be secretive.

-- Exclusive and continuous possession – Here, the possessor may not share his or her possession with others and must be in possession of the property for the statutorily prescribed period of time.
+- Exclusive and continuous possession – Here, the possessor may not share their possession with others and must be in possession of the property for the statutorily prescribed period of time.

-- Improvement – Improving, cultivating, or protecting of the property claimed from a substantial enclosure on the land.
+- Improvement – The possessor must be improving, cultivating, or protecting the property claimed from a substantial enclosure on the land.

-The law of adverse possession maintains that when a person publically moves into another’s neglected property and improves such property, he or she can earn title to it after a period of time has passed.
+The law of adverse possession maintains that when a person publically moves into another’s neglected property and improves such property, they can earn title to it after a period of time has passed.

 NOTICE: The article above is not intended to serve as legal advice, and you should not rely on it as such.
 It is offered only as general information.
 You should consult with a duly licensed attorney regarding your Florida legal matter, as every situation is unique.
 Please know that merely reading this article, subscribing to this blog, or otherwise contacting Bogin, Munns & Munns does not establish an attorney-client relationship with our firm.
 Should you seek legal representation from Bogin, Munns & Munns, any such representation must first be agreed to by the firm and confirmed in a written agreement.